angatiabenson/flow-mart-api/README.md

     - `DB_USERNAME`: Your database username.
     - `DB_PASSWORD`: Your database password.

-5. **Generate an application key:**
+5. Generate an application key:

     ```bash
     php artisan key:generate
     ```

-6. **Run database migrations:**
+6. Run database migrations:

     ```bash
     php artisan migrate
     ```

-7. **Start the Laravel development server:**
+7. Start the Laravel development server:

     ```bash
     php artisan serve
     ```

-    The API will be available at `http://localhost:8000`.
+    The API will be available at `https://flowmart.banit.co.ke/`.

 ### Authentication

-Authentication is done via an API key, which is generated upon user login.
+Authentication is done via API key, which is generated upon user login.
 The API key must be passed in the `Authorization` header for all requests that require authentication.

 ```http
 Authorization: Bearer {API_KEY}
 ```

-## Endpoints
+### Endpoints

-### 1. Register a New Account
+#### 1. Register a New Account

 **URL**: `/api/register`
 **Method**: `POST`